hantao-zhou/edge-agents/README.md

 - **Human-in-the-Loop (HITL)**: Intelligent interrupts for clarification when needed
 - **JSON View**: Toggle between visual canvas and raw JSON state
 - **Responsive Design**: Optimized for both desktop (sidebar chat) and mobile (popup chat)
+- **Document & Audio Uploads**: Drop PDFs/text/audio files into the canvas so the agent can summarize documents or transcribe audio directly via backend tools

 ## Prerequisites